 Going through a tight Christmas is never fun, so it's a good idea to get a start on next year's holiday right after Christmas.
 The best way to do this is to shop the after-Christmas sales.
 You'll be able to buy gift wrap, cards, decorations and more for up to 75% off.
 You'll also find mark-downs on stocking stuffers and pre-wrapped gifts that can work for next year.

+Consider buying Christmas gifts throughout the year.
+After all, it's a lot easier to afford one or two presents a week as compared to buying everything right before Christmas.
+Plus, it's easy to overspend when you're on a deadline.
 Throughout the year, shop the clearances at your favorite stores.
 Keep a list of people you usually buy gifts for in your purse so you can see if any of these bargains would make a good present for someone.
 If you do buy something, be sure to write it on your list so you can keep track of everything and not double up on gifts.

 And most importantly, start saving earlier than you did this last year.
 By setting a budget for Christmas and starting your savings in January, you'll easily be able to afford Christmas next year.
+You can open a savings account and have money withdrawn automatically from each paycheck.
+Or you can personally deposit a set amount each week.
+You can also start saving all your loose change.
+You'd be surprised at how much pocket change adds up over time.

 It's important to realize that the true spirit of Christmas resides in the heart and is not measured by how fancy your house is decorated or how expensive the gifts are.